mudrikam/Image-Tea-mini/README.md

 ### Q: 📦 Why can't I find a setup file or .exe file?
 > A: I was too lazy to build an exe because it's a hassle and you don't need it anyway.
 An exe would just run the launcher script which you can already double-click directly.
 Why add extra steps?

+### Q: 🐧 How do I launch Launcher.sh in Linux/MacOS terminal?
+> A: For Linux and Mac users - if you don't know how to run a shell script, I'm not going to teach you.
+Your device is YOUR responsibility.
+I don't even own any Apple devices, so don't come crying to me if it doesn't work.
+Either learn your own OS or stick with Windows.

+### Q: 🌐 Do I need high-speed internet for this?
+> A: Technically, dial-up would work.
+But as for your sanity waiting for responses?
+That's not my problem.
+This thing uses AI services so yeah, it will eat some data.
+Like a few MB per operation.
+And ping?
+Well, lower is better as always, but it's not a twitch shooter game.
+It'll work even if your connection isn't great, you'll just wait longer.
+But again, your patience level isn't my responsibility.

+> Whether you're using Wi-Fi or mobile data, I don't care.
+You just need internet, period.
+And don't whine about data usage - I've even added a "Submit scale" feature to help with that, so stop being so needy.
+Where is it?
+Just read the damn menu bar.